harveylx/portfolio-website/astro-portfolio/src/data/blog/_2025/breaking-free-from-impostor-syndrome.md

 > A knowledge gap is about context you haven't had access to.
 A competence gap is about fundamental skills.
 These are different problems requiring completely different approaches.

-If you don't understand your team's custom infrastructure or domain-specific terminology, that's not incompetence—it's inexperience with that domain.
+If you don't understand your team's custom infrastructure or domain-specific terminology, that's not incompetence.
+It's inexperience with that domain.
 Knowledge gaps close with time and documentation; competence gaps require fundamental skill development.
 A healthy team actively works to close knowledge gaps through documentation and patient explanations.
 A toxic team uses knowledge gaps as weapons, making you feel stupid for not knowing things you couldn't possibly know.

 If you're being made to feel incompetent for lacking context you've never had access to, that's a red flag about the team, not about you.
 If you're expected to intuit decisions made before you joined or understand undocumented systems through osmosis, that's a failure of knowledge management, not your intelligence.